TmoreiraBR/UnityMLAgents1stProject/Report.md

 ![Test Agent][image2]

+## Future Ideas

+Implement and compare current results with advancements that were proposed in the literature, such as: double DQN, dueling DQN and prioritized experience replay.

 ## References
 <a id="1">[1]</a>
 Mnih, V., Kavukcuoglu, K., Silver, D., Rusu, A.A., Veness, J., Bellemare, M.G., Graves, A., Riedmiller, M., Fidjeland, A.K., Ostrovski, G. and Petersen, S., 2015.
 Human-level control through deep reinforcement learning. nature, 518(7540), pp.529-533.